KarthikaSaran/HPDF-Task1a/README.md

-Access this link on our browser for the home page and navigate to the respective urls as coded to find the respective outputs.
+Access the link  http://127.0.0.1:5000/ on our browser for the home page and navigate to the respective urls as coded to find the respective outputs.
+The urls are listed below.

 ```
 http://127.0.0.1:5000/